Arts in Education Applications and Forms

 Artists who live in Maryland may apply to the Artist in Residence or Visiting Performer Rosters.
 The artists on this roster specialize in harnessing the arts as tools for learning and are available to lead hands-on, intensive arts workshops in Maryland schools (Artists in Residence) or assemblies with two workshops (Visiting Performers).

 Artists in Residence may apply in performing arts, playwriting, poetry, and visual arts.
 Visiting Performers may apply in music, dance, puppetry, and theater.

 MSAC accepts applications for the rosters on a rolling basis.

-- Individual Artists who apply to the AiE program must be Maryland residents, eighteenyears of age or older, must have established residence in maryland at least six months prior to the September 14, 2018 deadline, and must continue to be residents while they serve in the AiE program.
+- Individual Artists who apply to the AiE program must be Maryland residents, eighteen years of age or older, must have established residence in Maryland at least six months prior to the application submission, and must continue to be residents while they serve in the AiE program.
 Undergraduate/graduate students are not eligible.